University Travel Policy

 Receipts

-University travel policy requires advance approval via a Travel Approval Request form, and original receipts must be provided with the Expense Statement.
+University travel policy requires advance approval via a Travel Approval Request form, and itemized receipts must be provided with the Travel Expense Statement.
 Receipts are used to verify that the travel services purchased were used for the approved traveler, dates, and location for which official travel was approved.
 Receipts also document the actual cost and payment of each expense.

 Receipts should show the date and specific services rendered, vendor name, the amount charged, and the form of payment.
 Receipts for air, rail, car rental, and lodging should also include the traveler's name.
 Travelers should take care to submit receipts rather than "confirmations," which do not show how payment was made.
-If hotel, car rental, or other "express" check-out receipts or Internet vendor receipts do not show how payment was made, a copy of the credit card bill with the corresponding final total charge should be provided with the Expense Statement.
+If hotel, car rental, or other "express" check-out receipts or Internet vendor receipts do not show how payment was made, a copy of the credit card bill with the corresponding final total charge should be provided with the Travel Expense Statement.

 If necessary, an exception to the receipt requirement may be made for a permissible "miscellaneous" expense if the individual charge is $75 or less, including gratuity.
 Permissible miscellaneous expenses may include taxi fares, tolls, local parking fees, local bus fares, subway/light rail fares, and the like.
-The expense breakdown for each miscellaneous expense must be provided on the Expense Statement.
+The expense breakdown for each miscellaneous expense must be provided on the Travel Expense Statement.
 For example, if two taxis are used and receipts are not provided, the traveler must indicate the cost breakdown and route details for each taxi used.

 Back to Top